garrettrayj/den/Design/App Store Description.md

 # Den for RSS

-## Comfy News Browsing
+## Comfy Feed Browsing

-Create landscape views of what's happening with the sources that matter to you.

-Den is a modern take on the personalized start page made for following many publishers and being your own editor.
-Simple yet powerful features for browsing, reading, and organizing news feeds make it easy build up media dashboards around whatever you're into.
+A modern, content focused, news app for iOS and Mac.

+Be your own editor, get news direct from publishers, and keep up with the happenings that matter to you.
+Simple yet powerful features make it easy to organize and follow syndication feeds.

+Den is open source!
+Visit https://github.com/garrettrayj/den to checkout the code.
+Purchasing on the App Store supports development.
+Thank you.

 FEATURES

-+ One App
++ Multi-Platform
 Designed for phones, tablets, and computers.

 + Cloud Sync